 by RICHARD WEBSTER

-ON FRIDAY 3 SEPTEMBER IN LISBON, after a trial lasting almost six years, six defendants were found guilty of sexually abusing thirty-two teenage boys who were once residents of Portugal’s state-run network of vocational schools, Casa Pia — or the Houses of Piety.
-According to the report which appeared in The Guardian the next day, the verdicts ‘exposed the truth of more than three decades of rumours about systematic abuse of young boys at the 230-year-old Casa Pia network of orphanages’.
+ON FRIDAY 3 SEPTEMBER IN LISBON, after a trial lasting almost six years, six defendants of sexually abusing thirty-two teenage boys who were once residents of Portugal’s state-run network of vocational schools, Casa Pia — or the Houses of Piety.
+According to the report which appeared in the next day, the verdicts ‘exposed the truth of more than three decades of rumours about systematic abuse of young boys at the 230-year-old Casa Pia network of orphanages’.

 For the newspapers which reported the story in the UK, there seemed to be little doubt that a sinister conspiracy had been exposed and its leading members finally brought to justice.
 The evil nature of this supposed conspiracy was heightened by the manner in which journalists persistently described a network of state-run vocational schools for young people up to the age of 18 (many from broken homes) as ‘orphanages’.